vishnuwala/Nexathon2k24_Phoenix/README.md

 3. Click the "Generate Poster" button.
 4. The app will generate a unique poster image based on your provided information.

+**You can also create your own dataset and apply transfer learning for it checkout - https://huggingface.co/docs/diffusers/en/training/create_dataset**